 Skin Benefits Of Squash

-We all wish to have a flawless glowing skin.
+We all wish to have flawless glowing skin.
 However, the pressures of modern life have their own effect on your skin, thereby causing various skin problems.
-These problems can be attributed to various factors such as exposure to UV rays and harmful chemicals, unhealthy lifestyle, prolonged illness etc. A balanced diet greatly helps in providing certain vital nutrients that can keep your skin healthy.
-Vegetables, in general, are good for skin and squash is one of them.
-Being rich in vitamins, minerals and antioxidants, squash is quite beneficial for your skin.
+These problems can be attributed to various factors such as exposure to UV rays and harmful chemicals, unhealthy lifestyle, prolonged illness, etc. A balanced diet greatly helps in providing certain vital nutrients that can keep your skin healthy.
+Vegetables, in general, are good for the skin and squash is one of them.
+Being rich in vitamins, minerals, and antioxidants, squash is quite beneficial for your skin.

 21. Maintains Healthy Skin

 As stated earlier, squash is an excellent source of vitamin A. It has beta-carotene that gets converted into vitamin A within the body.
 Being a powerful antioxidant, vitamin A is required for maintaining proper health and integrity of the skin.